 For those choosing to birth in a birthing center, the cost of the tub will be added to the center’s cost list.

-Your health insurance may cover a lot of the costs of a water birth.
-You should speak to an agent to find out what your plan covers.
+Your health insurance may cover a lot of the expenses of a water birth.
+Speak to an agent to find out what your plan covers.

 The Choice Is Yours